MicrosoftDocs/power-platform/power-platform/admin/about-microsoft-cloud-china.md

 Microsoft Dynamics 365 online services operated by 21Vianet is designed to comply with regulatory requirements in China.
 The services are a physically separated instance of cloud services operated and transacted currently by a local operator, Shanghai Blue Cloud Technology Co., Ltd (“21Vianet”).
 This is a wholly owned subsidiary of Beijing 21Vianet Broadband Data Center Co., Ltd. located in mainland China.

-Microsoft strives to maintain functional parity between our commercially available service and Dynamics 365 Customer Engagement -  operated by 21Vianet in China.
+Microsoft strives to maintain functional parity between our commercially available service and Dynamics 365 apps - operated by 21Vianet in China.
 However, there are notable exceptions to this affected by dependent service or partner-solution availability, market priorities, or compliance regulations.

 ## Provisioning

 Customers in China have two options from which to select how they want to access Dynamics 365 apps.

 - Services operated by 21Vianet in China - 21Vianet operates and offers Dynamics 365 apps services in China.
-This option provides a consistent Dynamics 365 Customer Engagement experience that is the same as global offerings.
+This option provides a consistent Dynamics 365 apps experience that is the same as global offerings.
 This option also meets the demands of customers who prefer to use online services provided by a local company that stores their data within China.
 These services are subject to Chinese laws.

 - Services operated by Microsoft – This option is for Dynamics 365 apps customers that prefer to use services managed and delivered by Microsoft.
 For all new customers and existing customers, if the customer purchases Microsoft Azure, Dynamics 365, and Office using an Enterprise Agreement, Office 365 and/or Dynamics 365 can co-exist on the tenant.